zorandim75 - Fotolia

 “But we will not rule out public cloud,” he adds.
 “I believe that companies like Amazon Web Services and Microsoft are better at cyber security than us.”
 He says ADNOC is evaluating its options as these suppliers build datacentres in the Middle East.

-So there is a lot going on for ADNOC’s digital team, but Al Mughairbi says the cost of initiatives is minimal compared with the benefits they bring.
+There is a lot going on for ADNOC’s digital team, but Al Mughairbi says the cost of initiatives is minimal compared with the benefits they bring.
 “In reality, the investment is good value because I use our data and programmers,” he says.